Mandatory Continuing Legal Education Rules

-- 4.1.3 The program must deal primarily with matters related to the practice of law, professional responsibility or ethical obligations of attorneys.
-Programs that cross academic lines may be considered for approval.
+- 4.1.3 The program must deal primarily with matters related to the practice of law, professional responsibility, legal ethics, professionalism, mental health or substance use disorders related to attorneys.
+Programs that address law practice management and technology, as well as programs that cross academic lines, may be considered for approval.

 - 4.1.4 The program must be offered by a sponsor having substantial, recent, experience in offering continuing legal education or demonstrated ability to organize and present effectively continuing legal education.
 Demonstrated ability arises partly from the extent to which individuals with legal training or educational experience are involved in the planning, instruction and supervision of the program.

 - 4.1.5 The program itself must be conducted by an individual or group qualified by practical or academic experience.
 The program, including the named advertised participants, must be conducted substantially as planned, subject to emergency withdrawals and alterations.